 What if you don’t invest in embedded analytics?

 As it typically involves some start-up costs, it’s tempting to treat analytics as an expense.
-And typically, the return on investment shows on the long term.
+And typically, the return on investment shows in the long term.
 Unsurprisingly, with only costs on your balance, your ROI will be seemingly low.
-So, should you not spend the money then?
-Well in theory, that is an option.
-But think for a minute.
+But look at it from a different perspective.

 Let’s see.
 We know for a fact that: